Overview

 [server]$ git status fatal: This operation must be run in a work tree

-- Clone the repo to a new location by running the following, which allows you to view its contents:
+- Clone the repo to a new location by running these commands, which allows you to view its contents:

-- This directory contains all the files you pushed from your local machine.
+- This new directory now contains all the files you pushed from your local machine.